moveit/moveit_tutorials/doc/ompl_constrained_planning/ompl_constrained_planning.rst

 When can I use this planner?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The interface currently only supports position constraints on any link of the robot, where the constrained regions is represented using a box_.
+The interface currently only supports position constraints on any link of the robot, where the constrained region is represented using a box_.
 The planning approach provides an alternative for the `enforce_joint_model_state_space`_ option.
-It is expected to be most valuable for constraints regions that have a small (or zero) volume in Cartesian space, where the rejection sampling does not always works.
+It is expected to be most valuable for constraint regions that have a small (or zero) volume in Cartesian space, where the rejection sampling does not always works.
 For example, keeping the end-effector on a plane or along a line.

 Configure OMPL
 ^^^^^^^^^^^^^^^^
-OMPL reads configurations parameters from a file called :code:`ompl_planning.yaml`.
+OMPL reads configuration parameters from a file called :code:`ompl_planning.yaml`.
 This tutorial uses the Panda robot, for which this file can be found in :code:`panda_moveit_config/config/ompl_planning.yaml`.
 We will add a parameter to tell OMPL to plan in a constrained state space by setting :code:`enforce_constrained_state_space`.
 In addition, if the parameter `projection_evaluator`_ was not yet specified we also need to add it.

 .. code-block:: yaml